adjust/ios_sdk/README.md

 ![][delegate]

-**Note**: Initialising the adjust SDK like this is `very important`.
+**Note**: Initialising the Adjust SDK like this is `very important`.
 Otherwise, you may encounter different kinds of issues as described in our [troubleshooting section](#ts-delayed-init).

 Replace `{YourAppToken}` with your app token.
 You can find this in your [dashboard].